Passwords

 Do not recycle

-Avoid using the same password on multiple online accounts.
+Avoid using the same password for all your online accounts.

 Keep it fresh